center-for-threat-informed-defense/m3tid/docs/dimensions.rst

 An effective threat-informed defense must continuously learn and evolve to optimally implement defensive measures to keep pace with new threats and technologies.

-In the sections that follow, the three main Dimensions of TID will be explained, as well as their key components.
-These components are discussed in more detail on the Key Components and Maturity Levels page, along with key best practices for each component.
+In the sections that follow, the three main dimensions of thread-informed defense will be explained, as well as their key components.
+These components and their best practices are discussed in more detail in :doc:`components/index`.

 Cyber Threat Intelligence - Know the Adversary
 ----------------------------------------------